 In 1854, the city directory biography said, Terrell began dealing in land, “buying and selling and locating land certificates. . . . he located the grant made by the State of Texas to Elizabeth Crockett, consort of the famous David Crockett.”
 Elizabeth Crockett was given land grants in at least three counties—Tarrant, Parker, and Hood (where she lived).
 This detail of an 1895 Tarrant County map shows the E. Crockett survey north of Arlington Heights.
 Today River Crest Country Club is located on the Crockett survey.
 Terrell may have been given part of the Crockett survey in payment for locating it.
 (Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 About 1856 Terrell bought and began operating the First and Last Chance Saloon in one of the fort’s abandoned log cabins on Weatherford Street near today’s courthouse.

-Also in 1856, during the county election to choose (again) between Birdville and Fort Worth for the county seat, Terrell recalled, he and Sam Woody of Decatur brought in residents of Wise and Parker counties to vote for Fort Worth, swinging the election by twenty-six votes.
+Also in 1856, during the county election to choose (again) between Birdville and Fort Worth for the county seat, Terrell recalled, he and Sam Woody of Wise County brought in residents of Wise and Parker counties to vote for Fort Worth, swinging the election by twenty-six votes.
 (Woody’s son John recalled that the difference was only seven votes.)